 Each state can set its own goals based on the main concerns and priorities of its regulatory commission.
 These often will include factors such as environmental programs, quality of service provided to customers, efficiency and rate stability.
 Once goals are established, utilities will be measured on key metrics for each goal and earn financial rewards for exceeding goals and pay penalties for falling short.

-Performance-based rate programs large scale results are not yet available.
+Large-scale results from performance-based rate programs are not yet available.
 These programs have not been around long enough to determine how well they work.
 However, performance-based rate making is expected to continue to expand as traditional utility revenues continue to be affected by changes in the industry like generation distribution and energy storage.

 RateAcuity and PBR

 At RateAcuity, our APIs and web portals give you the insight necessary to adapt to growing PBR trends and analyze your current and historic rates.
 With this information constantly at your fingertips, you’ll always be compliant with new regulations and get insights into energy changes in real time.
 From standardized Excel reports and historical tracking to self-service searching for electric rate data, RateAcuity lets you take full advantage of your data and stay ahead of the PBR curve.